 Is that a fact?

-Yes, it is a proven fact that many of us suffer from fear or anxiety of speaking in front of public.
+Yes, it is a proven fact that many of us suffer from fear or anxiety of speaking in front of the public.
 Everyone reacts to it differently.
-For some it is stuttering or mumbling, for others it can be shaky legs or sweating.
-For some it’s easier to make a speech in their first language but they get terrified if they have to present something in another language.
+For some it is stuttering or mumbling, for others, it can be shaky legs or sweating.
+For some, it’s easier to make a speech in their first language but they get terrified if they have to present something in another language.
 But with continuous practice and encouragement, this fear or anxiety can be defeated.

 Each session is 2.5 hours long which includes presentation, discussion on related topics and hands-on practice and homework assignments (if required).